-Have you ever met an trailblazer?
+Have you ever met a trailblazer?
 I have.
-Her name is Theda.
-I call her Grandma.
+Her name is Theda, but I call her Grandma.

 I have wonderful childhood memories of Grandma.
-I am also blessed to have adult memories.
-As an 18 year old college kid, I would stop by Grandma’s house several times each week on my way home from school.
-She would tell me stories and then I’d ask her questions that my parents would have called very rude had they been there.
-They weren’t there though so I went ahead and asked things like, “Which husband did you like more? and “Did you ever do anything that really messed up your kids?
+I am also blessed to have some adult memories.
+During my first semester of college, I made a point to stop by Grandma’s house several times each week on my way home from school.
+She would tell me stories and then I’d ask her questions that my parents would have called “very rude” had they been there.
+They weren’t there though so I went ahead and asked things like this.
+“Which husband did you like more?” and “Did you ever do anything that really messed up your kids?”
 I think about it now and shake my head at some of my youthful questions.
 Some of them were probably rude.
 Grandma was a good sport and would answer my questions.

 Theda, my awesome Grandma, was a Wonder Women.